 PowerShell: String Wildcards

-Wildcard can be used to represent string patterns.
+Wildcard represents string patterns.

-means list any filename ending in jpg.
+means text ending in jpg

 LiteralPath